nodejs/node/doc/api/fs.md

 * `mode` {integer}
 * Returns: {Promise}

 Modifies the permissions on the file.
-The `Promise` is resolved with no arguments upon success.
+The `Promise` is fulfilled with no arguments upon success.

 #### `filehandle.chown(uid, gid)`